yogidevendra/docs/docs/dtmanage.md

 - **Specify a name for the running app**
   The console will pre-populate this field with an appropriate name, but you can specify your own name.
 Just be weary that it must be unique compared to the other applications running on your DataTorrent installation.
+- **Specify launch properties**
+  In addition to choosing a config file, you may also specify properties directly in the launch popup by selecting this option.
+Any required properties will automatically show up in this section and require input.
+Note that there are several helpful functions when specifying custom properties:
+  - *add* - App Packages can have custom properties applied at launch time to override existing properties.
+    - *add default properties* - App Packages can also have default properties.
+This function will add the default properties to the list, making it easy for you to override the defaults.
+This button can be found clicking on the *add* button's submenu.
+  If any properties were added, the option to save the properties as a Configuration Package is activated.
+- **Use configuration file**
+  App Package config files are xml files that contain `<properties>` that get interpreted and used for launching an application.
+To choose one, enable the check box and choose the config file you want to use for launch.
+- **Use configuration package**
+  App Packages with a separate associated Configuration Package can be selected here.
+The Configuration Package will launch with its own custom properties.
 - **Specify the [scheduler queue](https://hadoop.apache.org/docs/r2.4.1/hadoop-yarn/hadoop-yarn-site/CapacityScheduler.html)**
   This input allows you to specify which queue you want the application to be launched under.
 The default behavior depends on your Hadoop installation, but typically will be `root.[USER_NAME]`.
-- **Use a config file when launching**
-  App Package config files are xml files that contain `<properties>` that get interpreted and used for launching an application.
-To choose one, enable the check box and choose the config file you want to use for launch.
-- **Specify custom properties**
-  In addition to choosing a config file, you may also specify properties directly in the launch popup by selecting this option.
-Note that there are three helpful functions when specifying custom properties:
-  - *add required properties* - App Packages can have required properties (for example, twitter API access keys for the twitter demo).
-This function adds a new property with the required property name to the form, making it easy to fill in.
-    - *add default properties* - App Packages can also have default properties.
-This function will add the default properties to the list, making it easy for you to override the defaults
-    - *save this configuration as…* - This function creates a new config file and saves it to the App Package, which can then be used later to launch the app with.
-That way, you can relaunch the app with the same properties without having to re-enter them.

 ![Launch app modal](images/dtmanage/console-launch-app.png)

 > **Note:** For more information about config files and custom properties, see the [Application Packages Guide](https://www.datatorrent.com/docs/guides/ApplicationDeveloperGuide.html)

-### Viewing an Application DAG
+### Viewing an Application

 All DataTorrent applications are made up of operators that connect together via streams to form a Directed Acyclic Graph (DAG).
 To see a visualization of this DAG, click on the application name in the list of applications.
+In addition to the DAG, Package Properties and any Required Properties will be listed on this page.

 ![DAG View](images/dtmanage/console-dag-view.png)